 In extreme cases, signs of pancreatic insufficiency (inability to digest food properly due to a lack of digestive enzymes produced by the pancreas) may also be shown.

 In the later stages of pancreatic cancer, dogs may experience a range of other symptoms, depending on what part of their body is affected by the spread of cancer.

 There is no curative treatment for this tumour.
 Surgery and medications are used in those cases in which treatment is suggested.
-A partial or total surgical removal of the pancreas may be performed.
-Pain control medication may be required to prevent severe pain associated with this tumour.
+A partial or total surgical removal of the pancreas may be performed in theory but overall the prognosis is grave.